nerzh/swift-telegram-bot/README.md

-# Swift Telegram Sdk for Telegram Bot Api (SDK for creating Telegram Bots in Swift)
+# Swift Telegram Bot for Telegram Bot Api (SDK for creating Telegram Bots in Swift)

 ### Please, support with ⭐️